holidaycheck/tech-blog/_posts/2017-06-02-jslang-meetup-async-await.markdown

 problem by mob-programming.
 We had two mobs of 6 people each.
 Thanks to [Chris Neuroth][chris] who facilitated the mob-programming for us.
 The most important rule I took away from it was, that the one sitting at the keyboard should not act unless told to.
-Both teams started and solve the first task, which was to implement the kata by using promises.
+Both teams solved the first task, which was to implement the kata by using promises.
 This was the first step in order to get familiar with the kata and also to feel the pain of using promises and test them properly.
 Because every team also had the ambition to write good tests, and boy they did.
 This took about one hour.
 After that we took a five minutes break and did some physical activity, playing table tennis.
 The table tennis challenge was